 The Radial Polarization converter (RPC)from ARCoptix is a worldwide unique device that converts a conventional linearly polarized beam into a beam that has a CONTINUOUS radial or azimuthal Polarization distribution and stable in time.
 As illustrated in the figure below the orientation of the Polarization vector varies spatially but locally the Polarization state is considered as linear.

 Thanks to the special alignment of the liquid crystal molecules, the Polarization converter rotates locally the orientation of the linearly polarized beam.
-Depending of the orientation of the device in respect to the entrance Polarization, we may obtain either azimuthally or a radially polarization distribution as described in the figure above.
+Depending of the settings of the device, we may obtain either azimuthally or a radially polarization distribution at the output as described in the figure above.

 With the help of the Arcoptix RPC, LG beams and also Bessel-Gauss beam can relatively easily be generated from any laser in the VIS-NIR region (including also pulsed lasers)